 The Annual Parish Meetings (scheduled for 26th April) have been postponed.
 We will advise about a rescheduled date once agreed by the PCC or Standing Committee.
 Those elected post-holders whose term of office was due to lapse at the end of April will be joyed to learn that they remain in office until the date of the rearranged meetings.
 The Annual Report and Accounts for 2019, irrespective of when we hold the meetings, will be made available on this website and to subscribers via our email when complete.

 Your Clergy and Wardens are seeking to make constructive use of this time of difference and are already planning for the Restoration which is to come.
+We are anticipating a tapered return towards services in church and other gatherings and are actively planning for possible scenarios.
 Please get thinking about the future too.
 What will a return to ‘normal’ look like?
 What might have changed?
 What act of Thanksgiving or Memorial might we hold?
 What sort of Church do you want us to be when we regather?
 Get thinking, talking and praying…

 4. WHERE IS GOD IN ALL OF THIS?!